Skip to content

 During

 To ensure that the tile is well-laid and the room is symmetrical, the installation team will measure the area and use a chalk line to set the pattern for the room.
 Some tiles may need to be cut at this point.
-Thin set mortar will be applied and then the tiles will be laid and pressed into place.
+Thin set mortar will be applied, and then the tiles will be laid and pressed into place.
 Once the tiles have set, the installers will apply grout between the tiles.
-With stone, un-sanded grout is commonly used so there is less possibility of scratching the stone surface.
+With stone, un-sanded grout is commonly used, so there is less possibility of scratching the stone surface.

 After

-After installation, if you are sensitive to dust and odors, good ventilation should be established for 48 to 72 hours after installation to make sure that dust from the installation settles.
+After installation, if you are sensitive to dust and odors, good ventilation should be established for 48 to 72 hours to make sure that dust from the installation settles.
 From there, routine care and maintenance are up to you!